wannabe-pro/composer-release-plugin/README.md

 * "map" - the rules set for file mapping in build target.

 Plugin duplicate composer install and update actions for shadow copy of package on virtual path used specific composer package of build if is set.
-After that action plugin map files in virtual patch and give it iterator for specified builder by class name extending `WannaBePro\Composer\Plugin\Release\Builder`.
+After that action plugin map files in virtual patch and give it iterator for specified builder by name.

 ```json
 {